LukeMcCann/BlocBreaker/README.md

 In this version review tools are left active to enable you to play through and experience each level.
 Please leave me a note if any levels appear to difficult.

-There are 7 levels currently, to switch level press "1,2,3,4,5,6, or 7" atop the keyboard to see the respective level.
+There are 7 levels currently, to switch level press "1 - 9" atop the keyboard to see the respective level.

 ### Game